‘Dhanurvainika Brahma’ title conferred on Violinst HKN

 ‘Deekshitar’s ‘Ardha Nareeshwaram’ was played with all grandeur.
 The raga is attractive and the composition absorbing and the rendition was so synchronised that the audience swayed in delight.

-READ ALSO New Year musical extravaganza at Nadabrahma from Jan.3
+READ ALSO Weekend concerts at Nadabrahma

 The other highlight of the evening was Kambhoji, which Sindhu was allowed to play.
 Sindhu essayed the raga exhibiting aesthetic nuances.
 ‘Shri Raghuvara Aprameya mamava’ by Tyagaraja in Adi Vilamba was rightly presented in an unhurried manner, enhancing the beauty of the composition with swaras to the pallavi.
 Each of the artistes contributed with their expert skills.
 Ramanujam’s proficiency on mridanga along with Sharat’s ghata made the concert appealing.